self-actuated/actuated.com/posts/2024-03-25-ollama-in-github-actions.md

             }' | jq
 ```

+At time of writing, I couldn't find a way to detect when the HTTP serve was ready for ollama, so added a generous 5 second sleep in bash.
+Ideally, ollama will fix this issue for better use in scripting and automation.
+I created a GitHub issue that you can [track here](https://github.com/ollama/ollama/issues/3341).

 ### Interactive access with SSH

 By modifying your CI job, you can drop into a remote SSH session and run interactive commands at any point in the workflow.